Getting Started

 Use starfx with deno, node, or the browser

 Further, all of these data caching libraries don't handle data normalization.
-In every library we are going to see a line similar to this: "Data normalization is hard and it isn't worth it."
+In many similar libraries we are going to see a line like: "Data normalization is hard and it isn't worth it."
 Their libraries are not built with data normalization in mind so they claim it's an anti-feature.
 Why do we want to normalize data in the backend but not the frontend?
-Data normalization is critically important because it makes CRUD operations automatically update our web app without having to invalidate our cache just so the app will refetch the data we already have.
+Data normalization is critically important because it makes CRUD operations automatically update our web app without having to invalidate our cache.

 So what if we are building a highly interactive web app that doesn't need SEO and we also need more control over data synchronization and caching?